Melatonin

 Prescription from your doctor If your doctor has prescribed you melatonin and you meet certain criteria (such as being diagnosed with persistent and distressing insomnia because of a neurodevelopmental disorder and are under the age of 18 years), you may be eligible to have melatonin funded.
 Check with your healthcare team.

-Consultation with your pharmacist If you are using melatonin for sleep problems, you can buy it from some pharmacies after a consultation with the pharmacist.
-You need to be aged 55 years or over to be eligible for this service and no more than 13 weeks can be given.
+Consultation with your pharmacist If you're using melatonin for sleep problems, you can buy it from some pharmacies after a consultation with the pharmacist.
+You need to be 55 years of age or over to be eligible for this service and no more than 13 weeks worth can be given.
 Only pharmacists who have completed additional training can supply melatonin.
-To make sure it is safe for you, they will ask you questions about things like other medicines you are taking.
+To make sure it's safe for you, they'll ask you questions about things like other medicines you're taking.
 The pharmacy will also need to record your name and address.

-Buying melatonin from abroad Melatonin purchased outside of a pharmacy in Aotearoa New Zealand is not guaranteed in terms of its quality or safety.
+Buying melatonin from abroad Melatonin purchased outside of a pharmacy in Aotearoa New Zealand isn't guaranteed in terms of its quality or safety.
 All incoming medicines must be declared by NZ customs.

 • Do you have an autoimmune disease (a condition in which your body is attacked by its own overactive immune system) such as rheumatoid arthritis, multiple sclerosis or lupus?